Iowa's quirky caucuses open 2012 White House race

 The party also will report votes for "No Preference" - which includes those who vote present, uncommitted or none of the above - and for "Other" candidates who get votes.

 The caucuses begin at 7 p.m.
-Central Time on Tuesday and party officials expect to begin reporting results within a few hours.
+Central Time on Tuesday (0100 GMT on Wednesday) and party officials expect to begin reporting results within a few hours.

 Democrats also will caucus, although Obama is the only candidate running.
 Obama, who launched his White House run with an Iowa win in 2008, will address caucus-goers by video on Tuesday night.